mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/module-import-attribute.md

 ---
 title: ModuleImportAttribute class
-description: Attribute to indicate the list of (external) modules this program will contain.
+description: "Attribute to indicate the list of (external) modules this program will contain. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Attribute to indicate the list of (external) modules this program will contain.